steadybit/advice-kit/docs/advice-api.md

 }
 ```

+### Validations

+Validations define how a given advice can be checked.

+This can be done manually by following the description given in the validation, indicated by validation type `text`, or automatically through an experiment, indicated by validation type `experiment`.
+Experiments can be created in the UI based on the experiment definition given in the advice field `experiment` or an experiment template definition given in `experimentTemplate`.
+Examples of both can be downloaded from the UI in the corresponding application sections.

 ### Advice Markdown Text and its substitutions

 All texts of the advice definition can contain markdown texts.
 The markdown texts can contain placeholders which will be